DennisFederico/cfk-sandbox/notls-noauth/README.md

 kubectl logs -f consumer-app
 ```

-To tear down the app run the code below, but you can leave it running will you test Confluent Control Center (C3)
+To tear down the app run the code below, but you can leave it running until you test Confluent Control Center (C3) below

 ```bash
 kubectl delete -f test-kafka-app.yaml